 - How to Shop Online for Groceries

 We’re making a full circle now and going back to the beginning.
-When you eat the healthy food you already have in the pantry, you’re automatically NOT spending more money on food!
+When you eat the healthy food you already have in the pantry, you’re automatically going to save on food by NOT buying something new!
 Use a pantry inventory to know what you have on hand, then meal plan from there.

 - How to Save Money on a Pantry Challenge